-UK Visas and Immigration (UKVI) are developing a digital immigration system.
-This means they are replacing physical documents with an online record of your immigration status.
+UK Visas and Immigration (UKVI) have developed a digital immigration system to replace physical documents so you have an online record of your immigration status.
 This is known as an eVisa.
-It is only for people with legal permission to remain in the UK, not people seeking asylum or with temporary permission (with an Application Registration card (ARC) or immigration bail documents).
+Only people who already have legal permission to remain in the UK need one, not people seeking asylum or with temporary permission (with an Application Registration card (ARC) or immigration bail documents).

 Our advice is: